Financial Aid Forms

 Deadline for completing the verification process: If selected, the deadline for an otherwise eligible student to complete the verification process for all federal aid programs is the date established annually in the Federal Register or 120 days after the last day of the student's enrollment, whichever is earlier.

-Complete this appeal form is you have attempted 150% of credits required for degree completion.
+Complete this appeal form if you have attempted 150% of credits required for degree completion.

-Complete this form if you answered "yes" to one of the following questions on your FAFSA:
+Complete this electronic form on Ursa if you answered "yes" to one of the following questions on your FAFSA:

 you or were you an emancipated minor?

-Complete this form if you answered "Yes" if you received a determination at any time on or after July 1, 2016, that you were an unaccompanied youth who was homeless or at risk of being homeless.
+Complete this electronic form on Ursa if you answered "Yes" if you received a determination at any time on or after July 1, 2016, that you were an unaccompanied youth who was homeless or at risk of being homeless.